zxteloiv/zxteloiv.github.io/_posts/2018-08-10-note-on-common-linguistic-grammars.md

 Note the last two are not directly originated from Chomsky's theory.

 And the _English Resources Grammar_(ERG) is a hand-crafted, linguistic-motivated HPSG for English only, and produces _English Resource Semantics_(ERS).
-But this lies on the semantic topic, which will not covered by the post.
+But this lies on the semantic topic, which will not be covered by the post.

 And here is the **_Dependency Relation_** side.
+Rather than composing words into phrases, this approach emphasize relations between any two words in a sentence.

 - Recursive Categorical Syntax(algebraic syntax)
 - Functional Generative Description